pywbem/pywbem/docs/intro.rst

 Limitations:

-* On Windows, pywbem is not supported on Python 2.6, because M2Crypto in the M2CryptoWin32/64 package does not support Python 2.6.
+* On Windows, pywbem is not supported on Python 2.6, because M2Crypto in the M2CryptoWin32/64 packages does not support Python 2.6.

-* On Windows, pywbem has not been tested on 64-bit versions of Python, because the libxslt etc. development packages needed to install lxml that are used do not provide the link libraries in the format needed by lxml.
-Because lxml is only used for development and test of pywbem, just running pywbem on 64-bit versions of Windows may or may not work.

 .. _`Standards conformance`: